-The National Business League of Alabama is the synergistic statewide convener of businesses, civic organizations, and corporations that have a vested interest in creating generational wealth and holistic well-being, for Alabama’s African-American community.
+The National Business League of Alabama is a synergistic convener of businesses, civic organizations, and corporations that have a vested interest in creating generational wealth and holistic well-being, for Alabama’s African American community.
 We focus on the following four elements:

 Our Vision & Mission

-Dr. Booker T. Washington founded America’s first economic development agency, the National Negro Business League in 1900, which became the model for the U.S. Chamber of Commerce twelve years later.
+Dr. Booker T. Washington founded America’s first trade association of its kind and caliber, the National Negro Business League in 1900, serving as a model for the U.S. Chamber of Commerce twelve years later.
 Dr. Washington ran our organization from Tuskegee, AL. towards the end of his life.
-In 1966 the NNBL underwent a name change, to be known as the National Business League, reflecting the cultural progression of African-Americans.
+In 1966 the NNBL underwent a name change, to be known as the National Business League, reflecting a cultural progression for African Americans.
 The National Business League of Alabama was reorganized and incorporated as a 501(c)3 nonprofit organization in 2012.
 The founding Board of Directors was composed of the following prominent Alabama business leaders:

 Founding Board of Directors

 Mr. Bob Dickerson